Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Worksheet Solutions: Federalism

 Ans: Impact of local self-government on Indian democracy:

-• It has increased women’s representation and voice in our democracy.
+• It has enhanced women's representation and participation in governance.

 Difficulties: